Mr-Bamboo-Forest/Mr-Bamboo-Forest/README.md

 ### I use GitHub to back up code

-- 👤 I am short, very short.
+- 👤 I am really short.
 - 👀 I’m interested in coding and learning coding languages.
 - 🌱 I’m currently learning on how to code with python.
 - 💞️ I’m looking to collaborate on anything.